 Whip up a nutritious smoothie or soup

-Blending a nutritious smoothie for breakfast or cooking a soup for lunch takes just minutes with a high-powered blender like the Vitamix A2300 ($400 on Vitamix or Amazon).
+Blending a nutritious smoothie for breakfast or cooking a soup for lunch takes just minutes with a high-powered blender like the Vitamix A2300 ($469.95 on Vitamix, check price on Amazon).
 Unlike regular blenders, high-power blenders generate enough heat while blending to actually cook soups.
 We've made butternut squash soup in minutes.
 If you have a sweet tooth, skip the ice cream and easily blend up a healthy sorbet.

 While making meals from fresh ingredients is great, cleaning up afterwards can be a chore.
 With the Vitamix, just drop in dishwasher soap and some warm water, then run it on high for 30 seconds.
 The 2.1-horsepower motor does the rest.

-A much less expensive option is an immersion blender like the Breville BSB510XL Control Grip Immersion Blender ($100 on Amazon).
+A much less expensive option is an immersion blender like the Breville BSB510XL Control Grip Immersion Blender ($119.99 on Breville, check price on Amazon).
 While it doesn't have the power required to make hot soups, it makes short work of smoothies, even with crushed ice, and quickly thicken soups with no added calories.
 The Breville’s bell-shaped base and internal ribbing reduces suction to give you greater control and produce more efficient blending.

-[Image credits: smoothies via BigStockPhoto, Hamilton Beach, Vitamix, Breville, Crockpot, Instant Pot, Anova]
+[Image credits: smoothies via BigStockPhoto, T-fal, Hamilton Beach, Vitamix, Breville, Crockpot, Instant Pot, Anova]